Some Black Hills National Forest campgrounds remain open off season

 Campgrounds that remain open on the Mystic Ranger District include Black Fox, Castle Peak, Ditch Creek (14 sites), Dutchman (10 sites), Sheridan Lake Southside (Woodsey Loop), Custer Trail and Whitetail Campgrounds.
 Sheridan Lake Southside Campground, Black Fox Campground and Castle Peak Campground charge $10 per site per night in the winter months and are fee sites year round.

 Available campsites on the Hell Canyon Ranger District include eight campsites at Beaver Creek Campground (no fees, no services) and four campsites at Redbank Springs ($10 per night) until Dec.
 1 or when conditions prevent access.
 Comanche Park Campground has five campsites available outside of the locked gate ($10 per night, no services) until conditions permit.
-After Sept.
-30, Bismarck Lake Campground will have five campsites open for use outside of the locked gate ($10 per night, no services).
+After September 30, Bismarck Lake Campground will have 5 campsites open for use outside of the locked gate ($10.00 per night, no services).

-Willow Creek and Iron Creek Horse Camps will be open until Monday, Sept.
-30 at $24 per day with services.
+Willow Creek and Iron Creek Horse Camps will be open until Monday, September 30 at $24/day with services.

-The public is asked to take their trash with them, leave a clean campsite and follow campground rules.
+The public is asked to please ensure they take their trash with them, leave a clean campsite and follow campground rules.

 For more information on the Black Hills National Forest, visit http://www.fs.usda.gov/blackhills.